wp-plugins/projectmanager/readme.txt

 == Changelog ==

+= 3.1.7.9 =
+* NEW: updated TinyMCE button to allow formfield IDs and page IDs selection from dropdown menus

 = 3.1.7.8 =
 * BUGFIX: fixed infinite loop when getting random datasets without any datasets in database